 I don’t need to believe that the whole universe is intelligent to feel that I’m part of it.
 You see, the apple trees make apples.
 It apples—if we turn that noun into a verb.
 And just as the apple tree apples, the universe peoples.
 People and plants and animals are simply the sophisticated swirling patterns at the edge of what is a chaotic dance of matter and energy.
 You are the universe.
 The universe is you.
 (Thanks to Alan Watts for that expression.)

 That sounds spiritual.
-And if you really take it on board, not just with your rational mind, but by meditation or some other technique, and really come to feel it with your gut, you’ll have some pretty whacked-out experiences.
+And if you really take it on board, not just with your rational mind, but by meditation or some other technique, and really come to feel it with your gut, you’ll have some pretty remarkable experiences.
 You’ll feel all those lovely things we associate with hippies and Boulder Colorado, like being “at peace” and “at one” and feeling you’ve “come home”.
 And you might even become a nicer person.
 I’ve had these experiences myself several times through my life.
 I’d like to have them more.

 It’s more than that too.
 It’s not just the building blocks that continue to exist.
 It’s not like disassembling a lego house and finding that the bricks and windows later construct aeroplanes and fire engines.
 What you currently think of as “me” will one day cease to exist and, if you’re lucky, a number of friends and family will mark your passing, but you won’t simply cease to exist.
-I reject entirely the idea of an immortal soul, but it’s impossible to deny that there will be patterns at play in the universe which are causally linked to who you are now.
+You need not believe in the idea of an immortal soul, but it’s impossible to deny that there will be patterns at play in the universe which are causally linked to who you are now.
 You might leave behind a child, a building, a great work of literature or just a funny joke you told one night in the pub.
 Your influences on people around you are just as plentiful as their influences on you.
 And those influences continue.
 You stick around in the patterns you set into motion.
 The universe is what it is because you existed.
 And me.
 And that person three doors down you don’t get on with.

 I engage with spiritual practices so as to become more empathic, more accepting, so as to feel that feeling of oneness with the universe.
 For me, this is simply an exercise in bringing my normal gut feelings about the world into better alignment with our current scientific understanding.
 It’s an attempt to be more rational, not less.